-Huiskamer, podium, café, restaurant, werkplekken & platenzaak in de Verkeerstoren in Amsterdam-Noord.
+Huiskamer, podium, café, restaurant, werkplekken & platenzaak op de Distelweg in Amsterdam-Noord.
 Concerten, kunst en cultuur, lokale biertjes en goed eten in samenwerking met diverse partners en curatoren.

-Living room, concert venue, café, restaurant, workspaces and record shop at a place called De Verkeerstoren in Amsterdam-Noord.
+Living room, concert venue, café, restaurant, workspaces and record shop in Amsterdam-Noord.
 Concerts, arts, local beers and good food in cooperation with various partners and curators.

 The second Friday of every month at De Ruimte is a two-stage rocket: from 21:00 to 23:00 dOeK and Space Is The Place present two live acts: SITP ft Doek: De Joode solo + Cactus Truck & James Brandon Lewis.
 After that, the party-party starts with the wildest live music in town!